 Cultural Control: Ants are also garden predators, which feed on grubs, and caterpillars so do not control unless there is a problem.
-Grease bands will prevent them protecting aphids etc. Predatory beetles, lizards and birds should be encouraged.
+Grease bands will prevent them protecting aphids etc. Predatory beetles and birds should be encouraged.
 A pathogenic nematode, Steinernema feltiae, is available from suppliers of biological controls for treating ant nests in lawns and flower beds.

-Chemical controls: Many proprietary ant powders, baits, sprays and aerosols are available for controlling ants in and near buildings, but may not be approved for general garden use or application.
+Chemical controls: Many proprietary ant powders, baits, sprays and aerosols are available for controlling ants in and near buildings, but may not be approved for general garden use or application so check the product label first.